TIBCOSoftware/mashling-recipes/recipes/proxy-websocket/README.md

 ### #3 Secure websocket proxy gateway with `Basic Authentication`

-Note that gateway can be secured with `basicauth`using the trigger setting:
+Note that the gateway can be secured by adding the below `basicauth` setting in gateway->triggers->settings section.

 ```json
 "basicAuthFile": "${env.BASIC_AUTH_FILE}"